What we do

 The German Prevention Congress (DPT - Deutscher Präventionstag) organises an annual national convention for the field of crime prevention and adjacent prevention topics.
-The Congress was founded in 1995, twenty-four congresses have taken place by now (see list below).
+The Congress was founded in 1995, twenty-five congresses have taken place by now (see list below).

 The aim of the German Prevention Congress is to present and strengthen crime prevention within a broad societal framework.
 Thus it contributes to crime reduction as well as reducing both the fear of crime, and the number of victims of crime.
 The main objectives of the Congress are:

 Presenting and exchanging current and basic questions of crime prevention and its effectiveness